-IMPORTANT: All corporations are required to file annual reports even though no business activity was conducted within the Commonwealth during the tax period.
-In general, PA Corporate Tax Reports are due 30 days after the original due date of the Federal tax return.
+IMPORTANT: All corporations are required to file annual reports even if no business activity was conducted within the commonwealth during the tax period.
+In general, PA Corporate Tax Reports are due 30 days after the original due date of the federal tax return.

-OUT OF EXISTENCE/WITHDRAWAL
+OUT-OF-EXISTENCE/WITHDRAWAL